 Everyone follows their own strategies to crack Civil Services, depending upon their strengths and weaknesses.
 They prepare the study plan based on the important topics, time-consuming topics, etc. However, they should also know the mistakes to avoid in Civil Services.
-As the preliminary exam is scheduled on June 3, here are some of the common mistakes you need to avoid while preparing for Civil Services.
+As the IAS preliminary exam is scheduled every year in the first week of June, here are some of the common mistakes you need to avoid while preparing for Civil Services.

 1. Not Reading Official Information

 Many aspirants including the seniors spread rumours that are not facts.
 As a Civil Services aspirant, you should always cross-check information you've with the official sources.
 One should never encourage the information that has no substantial proof.

 By reading the official information, one can gain the knowledge in other areas.
 For instance, if you are looking for the facts on physical geography, the official sources also provide points on the economic geography next to it.
 This will help you gain more knowledge.

 There is a belief in the market that a Civil Services aspirant should know everything and read as many books as possible.
 Unfortunately, hundreds of books are available in the market for a single topic.
 You might be positive on this point because you believe that more knowledge is surely an added advantage.

 To be honest with you, almost all the publishers cover the same topics with a different presentation.
 Referring to many books will make you face ambiguity.

 Everyone looks at your scores and no one cares how much you have studied for the exam.
 Similarly, how much you have studied is not the point, how you attempted the question paper is important.
 It is impossible to remember all the facts while studying.

 Hence, aspirants should start preparing their own notes and highlighting important points while studying.
 Theis activity even helps you during your revisions and keeps the facts on your finger tips.